Jumpstart Scenario Write-up Guidelines

 Before submitting your PR, make sure to not include unwanted files such as logs, credentials, state files, scripts testing files, etc. If it’s not part of the scenario, it shouldn’t be included.

 Every scenario includes URLs, either to an external or internal source.

-When you want to point the reader to another Jumpstart scenario, make sure you are using the Jumpstart website URL for it, meaning azurearcjumpstart.io/other-scenario and not the GitHub repository index.md file.
-You want to provide an experience that does not force the user to go outside the website.
+When you want to point the reader to another Jumpstart scenario, make sure you are using the Jumpstart website URL link, meaning azurearcjumpstart.io/other-scenario and not the GitHub repository index.md file.
+You want to provide an experience that does not force the reader to go outside of the website.

-When pointing to a script or various files, use the GitHub repository URL.
+When linking to a script or source code files, use the GitHub repository URL.